abc579/tcp-client-server-hello/README.md

 Then, we execute ./client.o; it will output:

 `Connecting to 127.0.0.1`

 `Server responded with: Hello client!`

 Finally, on server's terminal, we should see that someone connected:

 `Server: got connection from 127.0.0.1`

+# Notes

+I am new to C++ so please take this code with a grain of salt.
+There might be some issues that I did not detect yet.